fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 ### Arrays

-*Arrays* are fixed-size, zero-based, mutable collections of consecutive data elements.
+*Arrays* are fixed-size, zero-based, collections of consecutive data elements maintained as one block of memory.
+They are *mutable*; individual elements can be changed.

     // Create
     let array1 = [| "a"; "b"; "c" |]